 Weddings can take place any day of the week other than a Sunday morning, however should you wish to get married at All Saints, please contact the Rector before assuming the church will be available.

 In December 2014 the Law in Scotland changed to enable same-sex couples to enter into marriage, and in June 2017 the General Synod of the Scottish Episcopal Church made provision for same-sex marriages to take place in some of their churches.
-Please contact the Rector should you wish further information.
+All Saints is an inclusive church and anyone and has been authorised for same-sex marriages, please contact the Rector should you wish further information.

 Civil Partnership and Civil Marriage